 ARVO's mission is to provide a humane, effective way to control rural dog populations, through prevention rather than destruction.
 We do this with spay neuter surgery, a Helping Hand, and education.

 How Pick Click Give Makes a Difference

-Many female dogs in rural villages have 2 litters a year, sometimes 8 or 10 puppies per litter, (year after year), and there are untold numbers of unwanted dogs.
+Many female dogs in rural villages have 2 litters a year, often 8 or 10 puppies per litter, (year after year), and there are untold numbers of unwanted dogs.
 There are not enough homes for all these puppies, and many are destroyed or abandoned.
 If they do survive, they mature into unsocialized strays that contribute to a high incidence of dog bites, and exposure to disease and parasite infestation.
 They roam in packs looking for food, continue breeding among themselves, and also breed owned dogs that are chained up.
 They are vulnerable to starvation, dehydration, hypothermia, disease and predation.
 They have an abnormally short lifespan.
-It is a tragic quality of life for the animals, and results in safety and health issues for the community.
+It is a tragic, inhumane quality of life for the animals, and results in safety and health issues for the community.